-Beyond their own recruitment policies and culture, asset managers need to look at how they manage their investments, especially in the context of their fiduciary duty.
+Beyond their own recruitment policies and culture, asset managers need to look at how they manage their investments, especially in the context of their fiduciary duty to clients.
 In real asset sectors such as real estate and infrastructure, shareholder engagement is not applicable, but there are opportunities to influence the supply chain.

 “We deal with many suppliers, from construction companies to property service providers and power station operators.
 One of the areas we need to look at in more depth is diversity within those organisations.
 We can make a difference there,” says Mark Versey, chief executive officer at Aviva Investors.

 The lack of existing data and the fact the issue is rarely raised with providers mean the first step is to gauge the current situation and the potential impact of changes to procurement policies.
 Second is reviewing procurement processes, asking suppliers to change their diversity policies where relevant, choosing those with good diversity credentials and supporting black businesses.

 Harnessing diversity of thought

 Improving diversity – of which better black representation must be a central part – is not just a question of doing the right thing; having diverse investment teams can improve decisions and outcomes.

 Making better investment decisions will also mean analysing companies’ black representation and commitment to diversity

 This is borne out by research that has found significant differences in people’s attitudes to risk and investing, meaning a more diverse group would likely make different decisions than a uniform team.18 Similarly, a 2014 article on price bubbles in financial markets by Sheen Levine et al found ethnically diverse markets were significantly more efficient than homogeneous ones.19